 How NFT Works

 NFTs help artists and creators to prove ownership of their items.
-While it’s mostly geared towards digital artists, it also benefits traditional creators.
+While it’s mostly geared toward digital artists, it also benefits traditional creators.

 Before now, the digital era was the graveyard for artists.
 Someone can drop an image online, and it’ll spread immediately without anyone remembering its true source.
 People can even retouch and reproduce it without crediting the author.
 The same thing happens to songs, videos, articles, codes, and much more.